-The Women's Rights Committee* organized the second annual Women”s Rights Breakfast this past year and honors people who advance the cause of women and girls rights with The Glass Ceiling Award.
+The Women's Rights Committee* organized the second annual Women's Rights Breakfast this past year and honors people who advance the cause of women and girls rights with The Glass Ceiling Award.
 Most recently, the committee also planned an educational panel about girls, women, and education in Afghanistan.
 If you are interested in joining this committee, please email Darcel or Sherry Pedone.

 These ad-hoc committees are ways for our members who are concerned or interested in specific issues to work together to address concerns and advocate for specific goals.
 Many of these committees partner with our community, parent, and student partners to work towards their goals as well.
 Here are some of the committees addressing common issues—we would love for you to get involved:

-And the new Immigrant Rights Committee is working with the Student Immigrant Movement and guidance counselors to support immigrant and undocumented students.
+Unafraid Educators [Equity]: Working with the Student Immigrant Movement and guidance counselors to support immigrant and undocumented students.

 Social Emotional Learning Committee [SEL]: Committee concerned with expanded access to SEL direct service staffing such as school psychologists, social workers and SEL implementation in the district.